 Manual administrative tasks - coordination activities, scheduling calendar invitations, data entry, rote communications - are a source of significant wasted time for many professionals, but especially in HR, with the process focus and attention to detail required in areas like compliance, hiring, benefits, and payroll.
 Many such tasks require no judgment, simply time and energy to complete the task.
-As software and artificial intelligence-aided systems become more sophisticated and better integrated with legacy systems and with one another, humans will be able to spend more of their time on subjective tasks.
+As software and artificial intelligence in HR systems become more sophisticated and better integrated with legacy systems and with one another, humans will be able to spend more of their time on subjective tasks.
 Employees who today must spend a portion of every day calendaring meetings or transferring data from one system to another will spend more time on analysis, interpreting data collected, identifying personnel-related insights, and bringing additional context to help managers and employees in their businesses make better, faster decisions.
 In many organizations, analytical tools and methods that previously would have been impossible or impractical because of the complexity, scale and coordination of the analysis required will become standard practice as HR professionals seek to efficiently hire the most suitable candidates for every position; onboard and train employees effectively; and encourage working cultures that will result in high employee retention.

-Beyond the reduction in time spent on manual tasks and the corresponding redistribution of working time toward higher-value activities, AI can also help to improve human performance at complex tasks like evaluating interviewee suitability for a role or helping surface the strongest, most engaged candidates in the hiring process.
+Beyond the reduction in time spent on manual tasks and the corresponding redistribution of working time toward higher-value activities, AI in HRM can also help to improve human performance at complex tasks like evaluating interviewee suitability for a role or helping surface the strongest, most engaged candidates in the hiring process.
 In such work, human judgment is difficult to replicate fully in computer systems, but consistent, automated data collection and analysis can surface comparative insights and quantified expressions of factors that humans would normally attempt to evaluate qualitatively or intuitively.
-In constantly updating success metrics like hiring rate, employee retention and post-hire performance data; and in assessing predicted outcomes against independent data (e.g. do candidates respond promptly, do they show up for their interviews, spell correctly, use punctuation, etc), AI can improve human decision-making by helping to sift and surface the candidates for human reviewers to assess, among the many hundreds of applicants a job may receive.
+In constantly updating success metrics like hiring rate, employee retention and post-hire performance data; and in assessing predicted outcomes against independent data (e.g. do candidates respond promptly, do they show up for their interviews, spell correctly, use punctuation, etc), AI in HR can improve human decision-making by helping to sift and surface the candidates for human reviewers to assess, among the many hundreds of applicants a job may receive.

 Despite its promise, the introduction and usage of automation and AI in HR processes poses many challenges to companies and the staff who would benefit from them.